 The day is hot and dusty when the bus from Cancun drops us.
 We get off at the wrong stop and bicker about the mile or so walk we have to get to Tulum.
 In the midday heat our backpacks feel stone heavy and we quickly languish.
 I am the first to stick out my thumb.

 We are traveling the Ruta Maya.
-Start in Cancun and wind down the Caribbean coast of Mexico into Belize and then Guatemala and back to Mexico through Chiapas, a popular travel route though I don’t really know that when I start out.
+We start in Cancun, late winter, some year in the early nineties.
+Wind down the Caribbean coast of Mexico into Belize and then Guatemala and back to Mexico through Chiapas, a popular travel route though I don’t really know that when I start out.
 Or parts are popular at the time.
 It’s all wild and exotic and new to me.

 There’s a lot I don’t know or pay attention to.
 Like the civil war in Guatemala.
 I know it’s going on and hope it doesn’t interrupt my travel plans.
 When I tell people of my plans they say things like “isn’t there a civil war going on?”
 I shrug my shoulders.
 I ignore the warnings about bus travel in Guatemala and other things.
 I’m a budget traveler and stuff like attending to travelers alerts smacks of something tourists do.
 I like to think I am more an explorer, like Hemingway or maybe Isak Denison without the plane.
 But I shouldn’t pretend I’m traveling alone.
 I’m with my boyfriend at the time.
 We’ll call him Jay.